-My Mum tells a story of me as a little girl.
-I was learning to play the recorder in primary school and being small for my age my fingers wouldn’t stretch the bottom holes.
-At home I cried in frustration and although my Mum tried to soothe me as she explained it just wasn’t possible for me – I kept trying.
+My Mum tells a story of me as a little girl learning to play the recorder.
+I was small for my age my fingers wouldn’t stretch the bottom holes.
+I cried in frustration and although Mum tried to soothe me and told me it just wasn’t possible for my fingers to reach, I kept trying.

 I was a determined wee thing.